-David Wigley Builds a Giant Scale F-101B Voodoo Turbine Jet - Model Airplane News
+Update: David Wigley's F-101B Voodoo - Model Airplane News

-At the AMA Expo East, four-time Mr. Top Gun winner David Wigley spoke about RC scale model designing, building, and flying.
-To support his discussion, David had on hand his newest project: a totally scratch-built 1/6-scale F-101B Voodoo.
-David has committed his time and efforts into producing a completely composite scale aircraft.
-And to the delight of all the scale modelers in attendance, David had his impressive and highly detailed master plug on the display table.
-We chatted with David at the Expo, and here’s what he had to say.
+Four-time Mr. Top Gun winner David Wigley is known for coming up with the most unusual of scale RC projects and his newest is no exception. , David had on hand his newest project: a totally scratch-built 1/6-scale F-101B Voodoo.
+David really commits serious time to any of his projects and this time his efforts are to produce a completely composite scale aircraft.
+Shown here is the master plug with which David will use to produce his female molds.
+We caught up with David and here’s what he had to say.

 Model Airplane News: David, you are always coming up with unique and amazing projects.
-Tell us about this big beautiful bird.
+Tell us about your latest project.

 David Wigley: What we have here is my master plug for a 1/6-scale F-101B Voodoo.
 The aircraft was a high-performance 1950s’ jet interceptor, designed by McDonnell Aircraft.
 Ultimately, it was developed as a nuclear-armed fighter-bomber for the Tactical Air Command and as a photo reconnaissance aircraft.
 The F-101A version set a number of world speed records for jet-powered aircraft, including fastest airspeed (1,207.6mph) in 1957, and the aircraft operated in the reconnaissance role up until 1979.